 Alabama SARA representative: Tim Vick, Director of Operations and Fiscal Services, Alabama Commission on Higher Education

 Fact Book and Data Exchange

-Alabama leaders receive the SREB Fact Book on Higher Education, as well as Alabama: Featured Facts From the SREB Fact Book on Higher Education and the annual SREB-State Data Exchange tables.
+Alabama leaders receive the SREB Fact Book on Higher Education, and Alabama: Featured Facts From the SREB Fact Book on Higher Education.

 Alabama’s Participating Agency and SREB-State Data Exchange Coordinator: Subrena Simpkins, Alabama Commission on Higher Education